-Saturated raw syngas from Unit 1000, at approximately 240° C and 62 barg enters the Sour Shift section of Unit 2200.
-The syngas is first heated in a gas/gas exchanger by the hot shift effluent and then enters the Shift Reactor, where CO is shifted to H2 and CO2, and COS is converted to H2S.
-The exothermic shift reaction brings the syngas temperature up to 434° C. A single stage shift, containing sulphur tolerant shift catalyst (dirty shift), is
+Saturated raw syngas from Unit 1000, at approximately 240°C and 62 barg enters the Sour Shift section of Unit 2200.
+The syngas is first heated in a gas/gas exchanger by the hot shift effluent and then enters the Shift Reactor, where CO is shifted to H_2 and CO_2 , and COS is converted to H_2S .
+The exothermic shift reaction brings the syngas temperature up to 434°C.

-A single stage sint, containing surplut tolerant sint catalyst (dirty sint), is used, this being sufficient to meet the required degree of CO_2 removal.
+A single stage shift, containing sulphur tolerant shift catalyst (dirty shift), is used, this being sufficient to meet the required degree of CO2 removal.

 The hot shifted syngas is cooled in a series of heat exchangers: